ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 - "Contribute to ESMValTool development."

 keypoints:
-- "A development installation is needed if you want latest features or to incorporate your codes."
+- "A development installation is needed if you want to incorporate your codes."
 - "Contributions include adding a new or improved script or helping with a review process."
-- "There are several tools to check te quality of your code."
+- "There are several tools to check the quality of your code."
 - "It is possible to run tests on your machine."
 - "You can build documentations locally."
 ---

 We now know how ESMValTool works, but how do we develop it?
-This lesson helps to run your own codes with ESMValTool and illustrates how to incorporate your codes into the tool.
+This lesson helps to run your own codes with ESMValTool.
+It also illustrates how to incorporate your codes into the tool.

 > ## Git knowledge
 >
-> For this episode you need some knowledge of
+> For this episode, you need some knowledge of
 > [Git](https://git-scm.com/).
 You can refresh your knowledge in the
 > corresponding [Git carpentries course](http://swcarpentry.github.io/git-novice/).
 {: .callout}

 ## Development installation

-To run new codes by ESMValTool, we need to install it in a ``develop`` mode.
+We’ll explore how ESMValTool can be installed it in a ``develop`` mode.
+Even if you aren’t collaborating with the community, this installation is needed to run your new codes by ESMValTool.
 Let’s get started.

 ### 1 Source code